 Donald Schaffer says that the biggest challenge in getting there was understanding clients’ precise needs and individual wishes, and then adapting the group’s products in line with this.
 “That was a real learning curve,” he says, looking back.
 “Thanks to our office in Frankfurt we were able to get even the smallest details from our clients – and it’s these details that help make our products perfect.
 This presence on the ground was crucial.”
 His practical tip for other international investors wanting to continue their success stories in Hessen is therefore to “integrate local staff.”
 These could be the crucial bridge to clients.

 Donald Schaffer is still making concrete plans for the future despite the coronavirus crisis: “We are aiming to expand our presence here and establish a small German HQ.
 My role is to define the strategy for the next five years.
 And what I’d like to do is to bring as many of our new technologies as I can from Japan to Germany.
 Germany is definitely Europe’s number one technology hub in my opinion.”
 Here, too, Dexerials is relying on Hessen Trade & Invest’s range of services, among other things.
-The agency’s Technologieland Hessen program lets the group access both networks and information.
+The organization's Technologieland Hessen program lets the group access both networks and information.

 “We are right in the middle of Germany, and benefit from the city’s excellent international access.
 And our customers are either on our doorstep or can be reached within a few hours by car.”